 3. Consider Your Mission

 With all the different designs available right now, you would want to identify your plate carrier’s use-case.
-The Slick Plate Carrier is perfect for those who work in low profile conditions or people who are searching for an affordable and simple option.
+The LBX Tactical Armatus II Plate Carrier is a low profile plate carrier and offer modularity with different panels depending on your needs.
 This kind of carriers usually have lesser attachments so they are meant for use with modular clip-on panels and chest rigs.

 If you require side armor capability or you are looking for more space for mounting pouches as well as other items, there are also carriers that can meet these needs.
 Ballistic armor plates can be especially heavy at times which is why the carriers may use laser cutting techniques and laminate materials.